zhuy16/learning_notes/5_nih_jupyterSetUp.md

 $ pip install --user mypackage

-For R packages, just evoke R in the jupyterenv, and
+For R packages, however, the R3.6 kernel is managed by the Anaconda2/5.3.0 module.
+You don't need to activate the jupyterenv environment.
+To install packages. you need to do this:

+> module load Anaconda2/5.3.0 module

+>R

+inside R console:

 > install.packages("yourPackage")